• Skip to main content

 Final Thoughts On Cheap Groceries to Buy When You’re Broke

 Finding those foods is only half of the battle when looking for cheap eats to buy when you are broke.
-Planning meals and making those foods once you are home is the key to success.
+Planning meals and making those foods at home is the key to success.

 The biggest challenge is learning to cook and finding recipes that can stretch those chicken legs.
-The world is full of recipes and resources to help you do just that.
+The world has recipes and resources to help you do just that.

-As a financial coach, I always like to encourage you to use cash instead of credit cards or debit cards, especially if you are on a tight budget.
+As a financial coach, I always encourage using cash instead of credit or debit cards, especially if you are on a tight budget.

 For more information on using cash to get out of debt, check out this article on Cash Envelope Wallets.